openandclose/tosixinch/docs/topics.rst

     you should control the effects carefully.

-URLReplace
+Replace
 ----------

-If there is a file ``'urlreplace.txt'`` in `userdir <overview.html#dword-userdir>`__, it is used for regex url preprocess.
+If there is a file ``'replace.txt'`` in `userdir <overview.html#dword-userdir>`__, it is used for regex rsrc preprocess.

-The urls matching the pattern are internally changed to replacement urls, and processed accordingly.
+The rsrcs matching the pattern are internally changed to replacement rsrcs, and processed accordingly.

 If there are lines in the file::